upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Minor change to Points and Scores
 * Added **Exported Local** images to the Images section
 * Specified year in the Introduction
+* Corrected word in the Introduction
+* Added to TODO
 *
+* Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }